 User research is a team sport

-Here are a few ways to boost interest in user research:
+We talked about a few ways to boost interest in user research:

-- Invite stakeholders and different members of the team to notetake at or observe research sessions.
+- invite stakeholders and different members of the team to notetake at or observe research sessions

-- Hold regular research playback sessions for anybody to attend.
-Playback sessions are a good opportunity to share what happened in the different sessions and for people to ask questions.
+- hold regular research playback sessions for anybody to attend.
+Playback sessions are a good opportunity to share what happened in the different sessions and for people to ask questions

-- Analyse the research findings as a team.
-Analysing as a team rather than individually allows the team to build knowledge about users and their needs together.
+- analyse the research findings as a team.
+Analysing as a team rather than individually allows the team to build knowledge about users and their needs together

-- Have a research wall to display research (in progress and completed) to make your research activity visible and easily accessible for others to engage in.
+- have a research wall to display research (in progress and completed) to make your research activity visible and easily accessible for others to engage in.
 If you don’t have a wall, make a wall!

 Working more with local government

-Working with local authorities to deliver good services is important to dxw digital and we were happy to make the trip from London to Bristol to spread the good word about user research.
+Working with local authorities to deliver good services is important to dxw and we were happy to make the trip from London to Bristol to spread the good word about user research.

 If you work for local government and would like to learn more about how you can add user research into your teams, give us a shout!
-(I’m already brainstorming ideas for a Usability Testing 101 session).
+(I’m already brainstorming ideas for a Usability Testing 101 session.)